faked86/images-size-test-task/README.md

 ```

 ## Usage
+1. Put images to `images` directory

-- Run `docker-compose up` in terminal to start app in Docker.
+2. Run `docker-compose up` in terminal to start app in Docker.

 ## Style guide